Costa Rica Digital Nomad Visa Guide (2024)

 🎓 Pumble Pro Tip

 Although lovely, Costa Rica might not be the ideal destination for you.
-But don’t worry; there are so many amazing countries in the world that offer digital nomad visas.
+But don’t worry; there are many amazing countries in the world that offer digital nomad visas.
 Some of them have even fewer requirements than Costa Rica, while others might be a tad harder to obtain.
+Check them out here:

 If you’re still on the fence about your next digital nomad destination, check out our digital nomad hub, which has full guides on visas for various countries: